Skip to Content

 How to Get There

-While there are plenty of parking spots in Castleton Village, we parked at this spot at the foot of the Mam Tor trailhead.
-It’s free to park here and tends to get less busy than other car parks in Castleton.
-If you’d prefer a shorter walking route, you can also park here by Speedwell Cavern.
+There are plenty of parking spots in Castleton Villag.
+We parked at this spot at the foot of the Mam Tor trailhead.
+It’s free to park here, and it tends to be less busy than other car parks in Castleton.
+You can also park here by Speedwell Cavern.

 Getting here by public transport is also doable.
 The 272 bus runs between Sheffield and Castleton, and the 200 runs from Chapel-en-le-Frith via Winnats Pass.
 The closest railway station is in Edale.